 by eight foot booth.
 It would've bugged me too.

-my tank with unleaded under the buzzing glare of the station's fluorescents, a man
+I punched my credit card, and began filling my tank with unleaded under the buzzing glare of the station's fluorescents.
+A man

 approached me, walking out of the shadows.
 Fairly big dude, maybe six-three or

 six four and husky.
 I can't recall how he was dressed, but it wasn't shabby or dirty.